Tuesday, March 16, 2010

 In sum, at every level, all the players get a piece of the action.
 Those involved in these types of power wheelchair businesses often feel confident that there is no fraud since there is a prescription signed by a doctor and the wheelchair is actually delivered to a live elderly Medicare patient.
 They believe that there is "plausible deniability" because a wheelchair was actually delivered to the Medicare beneficiary.
 As we can see from the case of Ms. Moreno, the jury did not believe her defense and found there was proof beyond a reasonable doubt that she was involved in this conspiracy to defraud Medicare.

-Any questions or comments should be directed to David Yang at firstname.lastname@example.org or to
+Any questions or comments should be directed to Tracy Green at email@example.com.

 The firm focuses its practice on the representation of licensed professionals, individuals and businesses in civil, business, administrative and criminal proceedings.
 They have a specialty in representing licensed health care providers and unlicensed individuals in insurance and health care fraud related matters in California and in other states, including New York and Florida.
 Their website is: http://www.greenassoc.com/